 Pearls are the just-as-luxurious modern equivalent and are an easy one for the girls.
 You can get gorgeous pearl jewellery from lots of jewellers including these stylish drop earrings from Beaverbrooks.
 For men, how about an elegant mother of pearl inlaid shaving kit or cufflinks will a pearl inlay.

 The delicate interconnecting fibres of lace represent the many bonds and connections that the couple has forged during 13 years of marriage.
-Lace underwear or clothing is a sure-winner for women, and this set from Fleur of England will really show how much you appreciate your other half.
+Lace underwear or clothing is a sure-winner for women, and these sets from Fleur of England would really show how much you appreciate your other half.

 Modern: Textiles/ Faux fur